rhammell/isw-database/README.md

 }
 ```

-Documents are inserted into a `Publications` collection within a `ISW` database within MongoDB.
+Documents are inserted into a `Publications` collection within a `ISW` database in the configured MongoDB.
 These will be programmatically created when documents are inserted if they do not already exist.